 packetsender -saw 500 expired.packetsender.com 443 "GET / HTTP/1.0\r\n\r\n" SSL Error: The certificate has expired SSL (54202)://expired.packetsender.com:443 47 45 54 20 2f 20 48 54 54 50 2f 31 2e 30 0d 0a 0d 0a Cipher: Encrypted with AES(128) Response Time:3:24:55.695 pm Response HEX:48 54 54 50 2f 31 2e 31 20 34 32 31 20 0d 0a 53 65 72 76 65 72 3a 20 6e 67 69 6e 78 2f 31 2e 31 30 2e 30 20 28 55 62 75 6e 74 75 29 0d Response ASCII:HTTP/1.1 421 \r\nServer: nginx/1.10.0 (Ubuntu)\r

-The Windows and Mac versions were built using Qt 5.10
+The Windows and Mac versions were built using Qt 5.12.
+Packet Sender does support Qt 6, however it does not support cmake.

-Here is the sequence of commands for Ubuntu 15.04.
+Here is the sequence of commands for Ubuntu 16.04.
 Please adapt to your Linux platform.
 Packet Sender requires no additional libraries beyond the stock Qt SDK.
 I have been told there are build issues with stock Fedora.
-If a Fedora wizard can get it to properly compile, please let me know, and I'll add your instructions.
+If a Fedora wizard has insight, please let me know, and I'll add your instructions.

 If you are feeling adventurous, feel free to build from the master branch.
 It contains the latest stable build.
 The development branch should probably be avoided.